lichess-org/lila-openingexplorer/README.md

             "averageOpponentRating": 1500, // or null
             "game": { // only game for this move.
                       // would not actually be sent, because there are multiple
-                      // in this case, but for example:
+                      // games in this case, but for example:
                 "id": "uPdCG6Ts",
                 "winner": "black",
                 "speed": "correspondence",